Can my landlord give me a space heater instead of fixing the heat?

 In the meantime, you should be extremely careful when using space heaters.
 Never keep the device near anything that could burn, keep them away from running water, do not place them on uneven surfaces, and plug them directly into an outlet—not a power strip.
 And never hang clothes over a space heater to dry.

-Faulty space heaters can kill; just last year, a Bronx fire sparked by a malfunctioning electric space heater killed 17 people, including eight children, in the worst blaze in NYC’s history.
-After the fire, Governor Kathy Hochul signed legislation to require electric space heaters sold in New York state to have a thermostat and the ability to automatically shut off.
+Faulty space heaters can kill.
+In 2022 a Bronx fire sparked by a malfunctioning electric space heater killed 17 people, including eight children.
+After the tragedy, Governor Kathy Hochul signed legislation to require electric space heaters sold in New York state to have a thermostat and automatic shut off.